Federal Agents in Unmarked Minivans Detain Protestors in Portland, According to Reports

 Footage posted online by protestors show others being mistreated in the same way.
 In one video that has circulated widely online, two federal officers walk up to a demonstrator and put them into an unmarked minivan before driving away.
 They say nothing to indicate why they’re detaining the protestor.

-In an email to TIME a spokesperson for the Department of Homeland Security said Border Patrol agents were sent to Portland to support a task force carrying out President Trump’s executive order on protecting monuments.
-DHS declined to comment on how many officers were deployed to Portland and did not answer questions about Pettibone’s arrest and the tactics used by federal law enforcement.
+In another email, DHS said that agents with U.S. Customs and Border Protection “had information indicating the person in the video was suspected of assaults against federal agents or destruction of federal property.”
+It is not clear whether the agency was referring to the arrest of Pettibone, specifically, or the detainment of a different person.
+According to DHS, the agents identified themselves and were wearing insignias for CBP during the incident, but that their names were not displayed due to risks of doxxing.

+“Once CBP agents approached the suspect, a large and violent mob moved towards their location,” the agency said.
+“For everyone’s safety, CBP agents quickly moved the suspect to a safer location for further questioning.”

+DHS did not answer questions about the use of unmarked vans in detaining protestors.
 Representatives for the U.S. Marshals Service did not immediately respond to requests for comment on why protestors were arrested and on the use of unmarked vehicles to detain them.
 In a statement to OPB, the U.S. Marshals Service said the agency did not arrest Pettibone.

 Violence against protestors by federal law enforcement escalated on Thursday, after Homeland Security Acting Secretary Chad Wolf visited Portland to meet with federal officials and called protestors “lawless anarchists” and a “violent mob.”
 Wolf also blamed state and local officials for allowing the protests to continue since Floyd’s death.